SumoLogic/sumologic-documentation/docs/integrations/google/cloud-storage.md

-## Install the Google Cloud Storage App
+## Installing the Google Cloud Storage App
 Now that you have set up collection for Google Cloud Storage, install the Sumo Logic App to use the pre-configured searches and [dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/06Google/Google_Cloud_Storage/Install_the_Google_Cloud_Storage_App_and_view_the_Dashboards#Dashboards) that provide visibility into your environment for real-time analysis of overall usage.

 **To install the app:**

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.

 1. From the **App Catalog**, search for and select the app**.**
 2. Select the version of the service you're using and click **Add to Library**.

-17
 Version selection is applicable only to a few apps currently.
 For more information, see the [Install the Apps from the Library.](https://help.sumologic.com/01Start-Here/Library/Apps-in-Sumo-Logic/Install-Apps-from-the-Library)

 1. To install the app, complete the following fields.
     1. **App Name.** You can retain the existing name, or enter a name of your choice for the app.